 Persons other than owners may also have the right to possess, use and dispose of property belonging to another person.
 For example, a lessee of an apartment has the right to possess and use the apartment for residential purposes and, where the lease agreement permits, to sublet it.
-However, the difference between the rights of the lessee is that the lessee's rights can be limited by an agreement with the owner.
+However, the difference between the rights of the owner and the rights of the lessee is that the lessee's rights can be limited by an agreement with the owner.